 There are simple everyday lifestyle changes that will ease pressure on your urinary tract for more confidence in controlling leaks.

 - Maintain a healthy diet.
-Avoid eating sugary, fried, greasy, or spicy foods that may upset your stomach.
+Avoid eating sugary, fried, greasy, or spicy foods that may upset your stomach and irritate your bladder.
 Instead, get plenty of fiber, fruits, and vegetables to add bulk to your stool.

 - Get active by moderately exercising a few times a week to lose weight.
 Yoga, power walking, swimming, or using an elliptical are all great ways to shed extra pounds and strengthen your core.

 - Practice training your bladder.
-This can extend the amount of time between visiting the bathroom once an urge strikes.
+Train your bladder by trying to extend the amount of time between visiting the bathroom once an urge strikes.
 Start by trying to hold it for a minute, then slowly add extra minutes as your muscles become stronger.

 - Keep in touch with your doctor.
 A healthcare provider can supply you with urinary health information and help you come up with a plan to manage your symptoms.